| Competition

 (i) horizontal price fixing agreements, (ii) horizontal bid rigging,

+and (iii) horizontal market allocation.
 6.8.2 Recognition of efficiency enhancing activity.
 Even where

 a jurisdiction adopts a "per se" category of hard core